Mid-October 2016 UPDATE!

 Tuesday, Nov.
 15: Lafayette Public Library, 775 W. Baseline Road, Lafayette, CO.
 Free.

-Movement & Rhythm at the Denver Art Museum–Check out these wonderful programs and exhibits throughout the year!
+Movement & Rhythm at the Denver Art Museum–Wonderful programs and exhibits!

 —Performance on Paper: The Posters of Phil Risbeck and John Sorbie.
 Thru Jan.
 8, 2017